-The only downside to this program is that it has not been updated in over three years and will not receive any update in the future as well.
+The only downside to this program is that it has not been updated in over three years and will not receive any updates in the future as well.
 The development of the program has been stopped way back in 2017.
 That said, it continues to work great on the current version of Windows 10, which is 2004 (May 2020 Update).
 Here is how to use the Classic Shell to get the Classic Start menu in Windows 10.

 Step 1: Get the Classic Shell from this official page.
 Run the setup file to begin installing it.

-Step 2: Classic Shell installs other classic features such as the Explorer, Internet Explorer along with the Start menu.
-If you don’t want them and interested only in the Start menu, when you get the following screen, click on the drive icon next to Classic Explorer and Classic IE entries and then select Entire feature will be unavailable option.
+Step 2: Classic Shell installs other classic features such as Explorer, Internet Explorer along with the Start menu.
+If you don’t want them and are interested only in the Start menu, when you get the following screen, click on the drive icon next to Classic Explorer and Classic IE entries and then select Entire feature will be unavailable option.

 Click the Next button, click Install, and then complete the installation.

 Step 3: Once the program is installed, you will see the following window.
 Select the Classic Style option and click the OK button.
 As you can see in the picture below, if you are interested, the Classic Shell also offers the Windows 7-style Start menu.

 That is it!
 You will now get the Classic Start menu whenever you hit the Windows logo key or click the Start button.

 Step 1: Open the Programs and Features window by typing appwiz.cpl in the Start/taskbar search box and pressing Enter key.